MotherDuck-Open-Source/sql-tutorial/setup-instructions.md

 ## How to run SQL queries

+Throughout this tutorial, we'll show you SQL queries that you can run to inspect and manipulate data with DuckDB.
 DuckDB offers two database modes: in-memory and file-based.
 In-memory databases store data in RAM, providing lightning-fast operations but losing data when closed, ideal for temporary processing.
 File-based databases store data on disk, offering persistence and larger data capacity, suitable for long-term storage and sharing.
 You can easily switch between modes, allowing flexibility to balance performance and data retention needs.

 ### Jupyter Notebook: in-memory database